robertahunt/specify7-wiki/Darwin-Core-Archive-Publishing.md

 # Darwin Core Archive Publishing in Specify 7

-Publishing of DwCAs in Specify 7 is managed via several App Resource Records in XML format.
-These records can be accessed by admin users through the *Resources* option in the *User Tools* dialog that is opened by clicking on the user name, or by navigating to `/specify/appresources/` on a Specify 7 site.
+Publishing of DwCAs in Specify 7 is managed via several App Resource records in XML format.
+These records can be accessed by admin users through the **Resources** option in the *User Tools* dialog that is opened by clicking on the user name, or by navigating to `/specify/appresources/` on a Specify 7 site.